cloudflare/cloudflare-docs/products/stream/src/content/stream-connect.md

 - Up to 1000 live inputs per-account can be created
 - Up to 50 outputs may be configured per live input
-- A maximum recomended bitrate of 12000 kbps
+- A maximum recommended bitrate of 12000 kbps

 These limits can be configured.
 Please reply to your beta invite email for more information.